Kenna is a former talent scout. She has also written and directed several commercials, cable shows and plays.

 Do You Need a College Degree?

-Skilled talent agents don't just recognize talent; they also know what is going put their clients at the top of the list of their particular trade.
+Skilled talent agents don't just recognize talent; they also know what will put their clients at the top of the list of their particular trade.
 In movies, we call it the A-list.

 Being a talent agent is a demanding job for any newbie to film.
 This field requires knowledge of marketing, law, promotions, and public relations.